b3yond/solidarityGame/CONCEPT.md

 ### Attributes

 Do we need attributes or is gameplay solvable by skill and experience only?
-Which is more fun?
+Which is more fun.
 Maybe attributes promote specialization and inhibit trying out different work experiences.

 Everyone can take 2-3 hits until they go down.
 Depending on the weapon, they die or go only unconscious for 1 hour.

 The less you slept last night, the slower you move.
 The more drugs you take, the faster you move.

 ## Ingame economy